ksjiang/bb85/README.md

   JMP EEPROMrread8
 ```

-We send a repeated start:
+We send a repeated Start:

 ```assembly
 EEPROMrread3: